 This time, it was no bother as we were filled with the beauty of the canyon - which was more than enough for the day.
 It was around 4pm anyway, just about the time to start our walk down to be able to catch the last bus.

 Before going down, we stopped for a snack, during which the sky suspiciously darkened.

-"Hold on, it's not the sunset time yet.."
+"Hold on; it's not the sunset time yet.."
 I was thinking out loud as we started descending.
-In a moment, it was really like if the sun has disappeared and suddenly, loud noise started resonating trough the forest around us.
-"Is that wind or ra--" I didn't even finished the sentence and the clouds burst out with hectolitres of water.
+In a moment, it really felt like the sun has disappeared, and suddenly, loud noise started resonating through the forest around us.
+"Is that wind or ra--" I didn't even finish the sentence, and the clouds burst open, pouring out hectolitres of water.
 Bang!
 The darkness got pierced by a flash, followed by rumbling thunder of a scale matching the strength of the rain coming on us.
 Um, right.
-I found a torn piece of a raincoat next to the path, in which I packed my camera.
-Good I did - I know it is common to say that "there was not a dry piece on me" to exaggerate description of a rainy experience, but here it actually couldn't be more accurate.
+I found a torn piece of a raincoat next to the path, which I used to cover my camera.
+Good that I did - I know it is common to say that "there was not a dry piece on me" to exaggerate description of a rainy experience, but here, it actually couldn't be more accurate.
 And it took only a few moments.

 It lasted pretty much all the way to the base.
 But we got the last bus.
 Pfff.